AI Prior Authorization Vendors: Infinitus vs SuperDial vs Neon Health vs Coral AI

 SuperDial

 Founded late 2023, headquartered in San Francisco.
 Builds AI agents that make outbound phone calls from providers and billing companies to insurers.
-Raised $15 million Series A in June 2025 led by SignalFire (total funding $20M+).
-Acquired voice AI specialist MajorBoost for call-tree navigation.
+Raised a $15 million Series A in June 2025 led by SignalFire, bringing total funding above $20 million; it also acquired voice AI specialist MajorBoost for call-tree navigation (FierceHealthcare).
 Customer base is primarily RCM companies, dental service organizations, and large provider organizations — not pharma manufacturers or hub services.

 Neon Health